umairansar/Towards-AI/README.md

 5. When in the Website activity browising the articles, pressing the back button would quit the activity as a whole - much alike applying back operation on the app screen rather that the website being surfed.

 ### Resolutions
+1. Delete any previous rows, using db.delete function, that got loaded in the last run and interfere with the populating of new data.
+This will prevent any irregular crashing of the program.

+2. Using the same commmand as above also clears any prior data, thus preventing unnecessary duplicafion of data everytime a program is run for testin.

+3. Avoid calling constructors or methods in between classes to pass on variable data.
+Instead use the "putExtra" function with an intent to pass any arguments to be processed by the receiver activity.

+4.

 ### Future Work